costalonga/sistemas-distribuidos/README.md

 - Objective: simulate an election alogorithm like RAFT
 - TODOs:
   - [x] adapt code from t2 to let servers send and receive messages from each other and not just from clients
-  - [ ] fix coroutines communication, need to synchronize it
+  - [x] fix coroutines communication, need to synchronize it
+  - [ ] return socket from yield() instead of adding to global table
+  - [ ] test server making RPC calls to itself
+  - [ ] fix problem of passing parameters from initial client vs coroutine client, so it doesn't need to use more than one type o marshalling